 Choosing a Course

-With hundreds of courses on offer, how do you decide which university course is for you?
+With hundreds of tertiary education courses on offer, how do you decide which university course is for you?
 Here are some tips to help you narrow down your choices:

 Investigate careers and job prospects

 - Think about what interests you and what you feel you’re good at.
 Make a list.

 - Browse online career sites like seek.com.au and mycareer.com.au for ideas.